 Summing it up

-What makes a good site search?
+What makes a good onsite search?

-A great site search function is one that is specifically tailored to a website.
+A great onsite search function is one that is specifically tailored to a website.
 It intuitively assists users in searching a website’s content or product catalogs with speed and accuracy while providing site owners with valuable and actionable user data that can help guide and inform SEO strategy.

-What can site search offer e-commerce websites?
+What can onsite search offer e-commerce websites?

-Why is site search important?
+Why is onsite search important?

 Site search offers an improved user experience, resulting in increased sales as it allows customers to locate what they want more quickly.